aosabook/500lines/async-web-server/writeup.md

 #### Buffering

-Because we're doing asynchronous client handling, we can't just wait on a client connection until we reach connection timeout.
-If we were writing a thread-per-request server, that approach might make sense because each client would kind of be isolated thanks to the separate thread, but in an async context, if you block on one particular client connection, you block all of them for the duration.
+Because we're doing event-driven client handling, we can't just wait on a client connection until we reach connection timeout.
+If we were writing a thread-per-request server, that approach might make sense because each client would kind of be isolated thanks to the separate thread, but in an event-driven context, if you block on one particular client connection, you block all of them for the duration.
 That's less than ideal, and it's why I mentioned that we'll have to be using non-blocking IO earlier.
 If we could block on a connection until a particular timeout, there wouldn't be an issue.
 However, as it stands we'll want our server to keep moving on to connections that have data ready for reading rather than sticking at the first one in.
 So what we want is to read all available data from a particular port, check whether what we have so far constitutes a complete request and proceed on that basis.
 If it *is* complete, then handle it, otherwise buffer the input so far and let it hang around until its turn comes up again.
 Here's how we do that

 	(defmethod buffer! ((buffer buffer))
 	  (handler-case